 - How to let go?

 Speaking from experience, it simply isn’t possible to live by all of these ethical rules at the same time, all of the time.
 We are no saints; we live in a fast-paced world and sometimes in overcrowded cities.
 And not everybody lives from a place of love.
+We for sure try to, but don’t always manage.

 My first advice would therefore be, strive to live by Yoga’s ethical rules, but see them as guidelines.
 Also be kind to yourself when you don’t manage to live by them daily.
 Be compassionate to yourself.
 And learn.
 Keep looking at your own life.
+Keep breathing.
+Keep observing and adjust accordingly.

 Look back at the last 5 months.
 And answer the following reflective questions for yourself.